The-Balance-FFXIV/balance-static/content/encounters/p2s.md

 **Doubled Impact**

-A physical tank buster on the current main tank that needs to be shared by both tanks or invulned.
+A magical tank buster on the current main tank that needs to be shared by both tanks or invulned.

 **Sewage Deluge**